-The VPA’s role is to provide a masterplan, an infrastructure funding plan and proposed planning scheme amendment documentation for Wantirna Health Precinct to the Knox City Council.
+The VPA’s role is to provide a masterplan, an infrastructure funding plan and proposed Planning Scheme Amendment documentation for Wantirna Health Precinct.

-To guide the preparation of the masterplan, the VPA has convened a project steering group consisting of representatives from Knox City Council, Department of Health and Human Services, VicRoads and Eastern Health.
+To guide the preparation of the Masterplan, the VPA has convened a project steering group consisting of representatives from Knox City Council, Department of Health and Human Services, Department of Transport and Eastern Health.

-The preparation of a Masterplan for Wantirna Health Precinct will provide a framework to guide the site’s transition towards a specialised health precinct that includes a wide range of complementary medical services, employment, education and research facilities, training opportunities, accommodation, access and transport.
+The preparation of a Masterplan for Wantirna Health Precinct will provide a framework to guide the site’s transition towards a specialised health precinct that includes a wide range of complementary health services, employment, education and research facilities, housing, access and transport.
 The plan will help optimise the site opportunities and coordinate development on different land parcels over the long term.